akoprow/opa-devcamp-facebook/01-battle-plan.md

     FbGraph.Read.object("me", {FbGraph.Read.default_object with token: ...})

-You will need to extract the data you want from the JSON object that you will get as response; to learn more about the format go an check the [Facebook Graph API Explorer](https://developers.facebook.com/tools/explorer/?method=GET&path=me).
+You will need to extract the data you want from the JSON object that you will get as response; to learn more about the format go an check the [Facebook Graph API Explorer](https://developers.facebook.com/tools/explorer/?method=GET&path=me) and [Opa's JSON](http://doc.opalang.org/#!/type/stdlib.core.rpc.core/RPC/Json/json) data-type.

 ### Displaying the grid of friends